eliseshaffer/portfolio/src/_posts/2020-12-20-dreadnought-review-what-it-means-to-me.md

 layout: post
 title: "Dreadnought Review: What It Means To Me"
 date: 2020-12-20T16:01:29.410Z
+excerpt: "I’ve been looking for a replacement for Harry Potter on my bookshelf for a little while now.
+JK Rowling is a horrible transphobe and while I know people want to divorce her from her work, I don’t think that’s possible.
+The author may be dead, but as long a J.K.
+Rowling is still alive, she profits from Harry Potter.
+She uses those profits to increase her platform and advocate against trans people.
+So, I can’t support the franchise or any of her other work."
 ---
 I’ve been looking for a replacement for Harry Potter on my bookshelf for a little while now.
 JK Rowling is a horrible transphobe and while I know people want to divorce her from her work, I don’t think that’s possible.
 The author may be dead, but as long a J.K.
 Rowling is still alive, she profits from Harry Potter.
 She uses those profits to increase her platform and advocate against trans people.
 So, I can’t support the franchise or any of her other work.